tdherring/BlockMail/README.md

 ## Testing the BlockMail Network (Backend) Locally

+*Note:* The suggested setup when testing locally is 2 Master Nodes and 2 Normal Nodes.
+Anything more than this may slow down your system substantially.
+With this in mind, please follow the instructions below:

 In the [Node Client](https://github.com/tdherring/BlockMail/tree/master/Node%20Client) folder you will find a couple of other folders named [Master Nodes](https://github.com/tdherring/BlockMail/tree/master/Node%20Client/Master%20Nodes) and [Nodes](https://github.com/tdherring/BlockMail/tree/master/Node%20Client/Nodes).

-Each contains a number of pre-configured nodes that can be launched in order to simulate a working BlockMail environment.
-There are a number of requirements:
+Each contains a number of pre-configured nodes that can be launched to simulate a working BlockMail environment.
+There are several requirements:

 * You must run the Master Nodes first.
 * You must run at least 2 Master Nodes.